 An organized drink zone is a place to store everything you need to make your favorite “for here” and “to go” drinks: coffee, tea, and their implements, cocoa, various drink mixes (such as emergen-c), sugars, honey, mugs, travel mugs, glasses, coffee and tea maker, blender, juicer, etc. Keep in the upper shelves things such as platters and baskets that you will use for serving drinks or drink-related tools and accessories.

 Lining kitchen cabinets is sometimes necessary.
 I like to line the lower, most commonly used dish cabinets.
 Why?
-Because it protects glasses from sliding around, from clanking and chipping on the cabinet, and it protects the cabinet from water damage if you put away the glass without completely wiping it dry.
+Because it protects glasses from sliding around, from clanking and chipping on the cabinet, and it protects the cabinet from water damage if you put away things without completely wiping them dry.
 If you rent or are detailed about the resale value of your home, take care of the cabinets.
-My favorite is this spongy no-slip liner because it’s easy to measure, cut, and place, unlike sticky liner or the hard plastic kind that rolls and bends at the edges.
+One of my favorite’s is spongy no-slip liner because it’s easy to measure, cut, and place, unlike sticky liner.
 The brighter the liner color, the brighter it makes the inside of the cabinet, the easier it is to see what’s inside…works especially well in dark spaces.

 We move up to the less-commonly used items…the wine and “special occasion” cocktail glasses.
 Alway have a small step-stool nearby for when it’s time to bring these babies down and par-tay.

 Many moons ago I had a thrift store collection of cute mugs, but have since pared down to three: the skinny blue one with flowers that I love for hot chocolate, my little sombrero man, and my mama buzz mug.
-Mama Buzz was a hip local coffee and sandwich shop on Telegraph Avenue in the Temescal area of Oakland that also sold beer on tap, and showcased local art & music.
-It’s since changed hands and is now a beer garden with tasty sausage dogs.
-The new beer garden is a bustling social hub during the First Fridays Art Murmur…but Mama Buzz will forever live in my heart and kitchen cabinet.
+Mama Buzz was a hip local coffee and sandwich shop on Telegraph Avenue in the Temescal District of Oakland back when I first started this business.
+They were popular for showcasing local art & music before First Friday’s began.
+It’s since changed hands and is now a beer garden and bustling social hub during the First Fridays Art Murmur.
+Mama Buzz will forever live in my heart and kitchen cabinet.

-The lower-right side of the cabinet is where the coffee, teas, honey, sugar, mexican hot chocolate, mulling spices, emergen-c, coffee filters and drink implements live.
+The lower-right side of the cabinet is where the coffee, tea, honey, sugar, mexican hot chocolate, mulling spices, emergen-c, coffee filters and drink implements live.

-I like to store loose tea bags in small, stack-able mason jars…they keep fresh longer.
-I simply cut the cardboard label off and place it in the jar so we can see and read what it is, and know when it’s time to buy more.
+I like to store loose leaf tea and bags in small, stack-able mason jars where they keep fresh longer and are easy to see.
+I simply cut the label off and place it in the jar so we can see and read what it is, and know when it’s time to buy more.

 The counter top below is specifically for drink-related machines and gadgets: the electric water kettle and coffee maker.
 The large cabinet below the counter houses the juicer and blender which are too bulky and heavy to keep on the counter but used often enough to store nearby.